aspose-total/Aspose.Total-Products/total/en/python-net/conversion/docm-to-eml/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert DOCM to EML?</h2>

+DOCM is a Microsoft Word Open XML Macro-Enabled Document file format that is used to store documents with macros.
+It is a combination of XML markup and binary files that are used to store the document's data.
+On the other hand, EML is an email message file format that is used to store email messages.
+It is a plain text file that contains the headers and body of the message.
+Converting DOCM to EML can be useful for developers who want to store emails in a format that is easy to access and manipulate.

-For a Python developer, who is trying to add a DOCM to EML conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into EML format.
+<h2>How Aspose.Total Helps for DOCM to EML Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides two APIs, Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which can be used to automate the conversion process.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into EML format.
+This makes the conversion process easy and efficient for Python developers.

 {{% /blocks/products/pf/feature-page-summary %}}